-Equities held by [the fund] usually carry voting rights.
-Voting rights are valuable assets of [the fund].
-Trustees have an obligation to ensure that shares owned by the plan are voted in a way that supports the interests of the plan's participants over the long term.
+Common stock usually carries voting rights.
+Voting rights are valuable assets and trustees have an obligation to ensure that votes attached to shares owned by their fund are voted in a way that supports the interests of purpose of the organization over the long term.